-Beyond the Lecture Hall: finding your inner light & your why?
+Beyond the Lecture Hall: finding your “why?”

-In as much as there is no more a perfect solution to finding one’s path in life as there is no perfect interpretation of any given piece of music, there are indeed strategies and tools that college students can learn in order to make the best decisions for them to succeed in the music field.
 Knowing who you are - your personal tendencies that help you thrive and succeed, is one of those tools.
 The awareness of your personal traits that help you succeed in life, or barriers that prevent you from achieving your goals, will help make informed decisions about what success means and most importantly - how to get there.

 Have you ever talked to someone and left the conversation more perplexed than when you started it?
 Or after a meeting, have you asked your peers about its outcomes, only to hear something very different than You thought you heard?
 If you lived in different cities, states, and countries, these conversations can be even more confusing.